Hypermobility And Injuries – Is There A Link?

 Hypermobility or generalised joint laxity is defined as a condition in which most of an individual’s synovial joints have a range of motion beyond normal limits i.e. excessive joint flexibility.
 Although hypermobile joints in certain sports such as gymnastics and ballet may provide a performance advantage, previous studies have revealed an increased incidence of musculoskeletal injuries such as joint dislocations and sprains in sportsmen with hypermobile joints.
 It is therefore prudent for schools and sporting associations to start identifying these hypermobile players to prevent such injuries from occurring.

-The Beighton index for hypermobility is a validated test that can be used for assessing hypermobility.
-The Beighton score gives an overall composite score of 0-9 and can be categorised into three groups:
+The Beighton index for hypermobility is a validated test to assess hypermobility.
+The Beighton score gives an overall composite score of 0-9.
+It can be categorised into three groups: